brdnguyen/ml-app-template/README.md

 python src/train.py
 ```

-In your web browser (on local laptop), visit http://localhost:5000 and you shoud see MLFlow begin to capture the change.
+In your web browser (on local laptop), visit http://localhost:5000 .
+You shoud see MLFlow has captured the change.

-## Task 3: Let's change the "Model"
+## Task 3: Let's change the Model

-Let's keep the training data the same, but change the model logic, and see the change versioned by MLFlow.
+Let's keep the training data the same, but change the model logic.
+We want to see the change captured and versioned by MLFlow.

 In `src\train.py`, look for "TODO for Task 3" change it to:
 ```